 = 2450 joules6.17 seconds

-= 397.08 watts
+= 397.08 watts excellent

 Discussion:

 Based on the recorded data, it is apparent that as weight increases, the power increases as well.
 For example, Ashweetha, who had the lowest weight of all members, also had the smallest generation of power.
 On the other hand, Jung, who possessed the highest weight, produced the greatest power amongst all members.
+The relationship of time in the results varied from person to person, possibly due to each person’s athletic ability in regards to their weight.
 This result proves my hypothesis as Jung did generate the greatest power out of everyone in our group.
+Good

-A problem that may have compromised our results is that there may have been inaccurate trial times due to late or early stopwatch starts.
-A solution to this problem would be to remove the human element to starting and stopping the stopwatch and possibly having each student step on pressure pads at the start and finish to start and stop the stopwatch, respectively.
+A problem that may have compromised our results is that there may have been inaccurate trial times due to late or early or late stopwatch starts.
+A solution to this problem would be to remove the human element to starting and stopping the stopwatch and possibly having each student step on pressure pads at the start and finish to start and stop the stopwatch, respectively.Another problem that may have plagued the integrity of our results may be that students did not weigh themselves properly by finding out their real mass, instead of a guess based on a previous weigh-in.
+A solution to this problem would be to have the subjects find their mass using an accurate measuring devices, such as a bathroom scale.

 Conclusion:

 I can therefore conclude that Jung creates the greatest amount of power in our group due to his high weight and power.
 This correlates with my hypothesis that Jung would be the member who generates the greatest power.
 This also fulfills our aim of calculating and comparing the power generated by different students running up the stairs.

+Points to consider…

+In text referencing

+Look at assessment rubric and be self critical, score yourself before submission and make relevant canges if necessary

+A good start, well done.

 References: